- Follow step-by-step directions

 4. Clean up messes.

 Type and print copies of the rules for each student.
+You may want to cut off excess paper around the text.

 Step 1: Read Clifford Goes to Dog School by Norman Bridwell with your class.